mattischrome/console-blog/content/posts/a-trip-to-iceland-part-1-reykjavik/index.md

 ![](../../assets/images/iceland/iceland_02.jpg)

-The next day we did our best to eat as much as we could at breakfast[^1].
-Lots of Skyr, lots of bacon, lots of fruit, lots of pastries.
+The next day we did our best to eat as much as we could at breakfast.{{% sidenote "sn-1" %}}After I'd opened my birthday presents!{{% /sidenote %}} Lots of Skyr, lots of bacon, lots of fruit, lots of pastries.
 We snagged a free bus pass and rode into town.
 It was full of tourists and not many other people.
 We trudged through crunchy snow from the bus station down to the opera house, taking selfies and group photos for other tourists along the way.

 ![](../../assets/images/iceland/iceland_03.jpg)